 Lab 6 - Trees

-2. If you do not have the latest state of your work in bitbucket (or github), create a "Before Lab" commit at the beginning of the lab and upload it.
-If necessary, see the materials of the first lab.
+1. If the latest version of your work is not available on Bitbucket (or GitHub), create a commit at the beginning of the lab session and push it.
+If necessary, consult the materials from the first lab.

-3. The teacher will assign you a partner for this lab.
+2. The teacher will assign you a partner.

-6. Development: Update the buildFromRPN method to accept DUP, SWAP, and ROT operations in input with the following meanings:
+6. Development: Extend the method buildFromRPN so that it also accepts the operations DUP, SWAP, and ROT in the input, with the following meanings:

-See the Lab 4 for the meaning of these operations - when calculating a tree, the result must be the same as from the interpret method for the same input.
+Review the meaning of these operations in the guide for the defense of Homework 3.
+When the tree is evaluated, the result must be the same as the one produced by the method interpret for the same input.

 Examples:

-1. Testing: Write junit4 tests for the examples in the previous section (complete the TnodeTest.java file based on the examples there).
-Also include tests to verify underflow situations (DUP requires one, SWAP requires two, and ROT requires three subtrees).
+1. Testing: Write JUnit 4 tests for all the examples listed in the previous section (extend the file TnodeTest.java on the basis of the examples already provided there).
+In addition, include tests that check stack underflow conditions for the methods: DUP requires one element, SWAP requires two, and ROT requires three elements.
+Add at least three negative tests.

-2. Make a new commit "Develper: name, Tester: name" and upload it to bitbucket (or github), the partner will do the same with her code.
-Do this only AFTER THE TESTING PART IS FINISHED.
+2. Create a new commit with the message "Developer: Surname, Tester: Surname" and push it to Bitbucket (or GitHub).
+Your partner must do the same with their code.
+Do this only after the testing part is working.

 Jaanus Pöial